 However, at no point during this process does Google explicitly ask for permission to build your digital identity.
 Plus, Google is largely allowed to use this information in any way they like, often selling it to companies that you have no relationship with whatsoever.

-Enter consumer consent.
+Enter user consumer consent

-In recent years, governments (and a few companies too) have attempted to tame this “digital wild west,” developing early drafts of data privacy and consumer consent regulations that reverse the power dynamics of data collection.
+In recent years, governments (and a few companies too) have attempted to tame this “digital wild west,” developing early drafts of data privacy and user consent regulations that reverse the power dynamics of data collection.
 Consumer consent empowers individuals, informs them of how their data will be used, and gives individuals the right to control their own digital identities -- which have, at this point, become extensions of who we are.

-For these policies to be effective, however, they need to meet certain criteria.
+For these privacy policies to be effective, however, they need to meet certain criteria.
 These are our recommendations for what makes the most successful implementations:

 Easily revoked (whenever the user decides)